JonasRSV/Friday/releases/CONFIG.md

 ```

+- **scripts** is a key value field mapping keywords to a list of scripts.
+  - This is typically populated by the GUI
+  - No need to set this manually.

-The following configuration makes it so that when 'illuminati' is uttered friday will execute the script 'scripts/hello_world.py'.
-This does not need to be populated manually, but rather it can be done in the GUI.
+In the example above when 'illuminati' is uttered friday will execute the script 'scripts/hello_world.py'.

-## vad_peaks.json
+## vad_peaks

 ```javascript
 {